 I am willing to be driven.
 I am willing to achieve some very big things and I still have some very big things I want to achieve.
 I think you can too, but you just have to resolve that one question, What are you willing to do?

 PS Before you blast me about ‘all work no play makes Carrie very dull’ – let me assure you that short term sacrifice equals long term gain and I’ve lived a life that I’m very proud of.
-I have an amazing marriage, gorgeous children (4), incredible trips & experiences and I don’t regret one single choice I’ve made in those short bursts of sacrifice, investment and attention.
+I have a 24 year marriage, gorgeous children (4), incredible trips & experiences and I don’t regret one single choice I’ve made in those short bursts of sacrifice, investment and attention.